Ben Garrison: Career

 From the summer of 2015 to January 2016, Garrison relied solely on his Patreon supporters and his political cartoons for income.
 In November 2015, Garrison uploaded a cartoon called "Attack of the Cry Bullies", which depicts college students as giant babies, with one of them in a "safe space" playpen.
 Books on logic and reason are shown burning in a fire in the foreground.
 After an image of the cartoon posted on Facebook was mass reported, the image was removed and Garrison's Facebook account received a 24-hour ban.

 In 2016, Garrison said "I do cartoons that are anti-political correctness, anti-social justice warrior, because really what political correctness is is fascism with manners".
 In May 2016, a cartoon of Garrison's comparing Michelle Obama and Melania Trump drew national attention.
 The cartoon showed a "scowling, masculine and dowdy" Obama contrasted against a smiling and feminine Trump, with the caption "Make the first lady great again!".
 Mic called the cartoon "Antifeminist".
 In June 2016, Garrison uploaded a cartoon about the Brexit referendum called "Abandon Ship", which drew criticism from The Guardian for its portrayal of Muslims and was retweeted by British-Belizean businessman Lord Michael Ashcroft.

-As of 2017, Garrison's cartoons regularly appear on InfoWars, a far-right conspiracy theory and fake news website.
+As of 2017, Garrison's cartoons regularly appeared on InfoWars, a far-right conspiracy theory and fake news website.
 His online attacks on survivors of the 2018 Stoneman Douglas High School shooting have also drawn criticism.

-On April 16, 2019, Garrison was banned from Instagram for violating the platform's terms of use, and in January 2021, following his support for the storming of the United States Capitol, he was banned from Twitter, and has been reinstated, and temporarily suspended from Facebook.
+In January 2021, following his support for the storming of the United States Capitol, Garrison was banned from Twitter, and has been reinstated, and temporarily suspended from Facebook.

 Garrison's cartoons have lampooned several figures for their positions on the COVID-19 vaccines.
 In December 2021, Garrison drew a cartoon of Trump on the "Big Pharma Vaccine Bandwagon" being booed by his supporters.
 In January 2023, cartoonist Scott Adams announced that he was considering taking legal action regarding a Garrison cartoon about his views on vaccines.

-As Garrison's cartoons became more widespread, they have been regularly edited online including by Advance New Zealand and critics of the Bharatiya Janata Party in India.
+As Garrison's cartoons became more widespread, they have been regularly edited online including by Advance New Zealand and critics of the Bharatiya Janata Party and Indian National Congress in India.

 Aside from political cartoons, Garrison does Cubo-Futurist paintings.
 For several years, he was represented by Bigfork's ARTfusion gallery, until Internet trolls began harassing the owners of the gallery.